POSTED March 5, 2020

 How a health initiative in Ethiopia is giving mothers the skills and resources to improve their babies’ health

-Hafiza (above, with his grandmother) is a healthy, thriving child, but that wasn’t always the case.
+Hafiza (above, with her grandmother) is a healthy, thriving child, but that wasn’t always the case.

 As an infant, her parents noticed she was lethargic and restless.
 “My husband and I were deeply sorrowed by Hafiza’s sickness,” said the baby’s mother.
 “When she cried, we were not sure how to help her; she was losing a lot of weight and did not have an appetite.”